What you will learn in Thermostat Wiring Colors Code article:

 |X or Aux – This terminal is for back-up on a heat pump and allows for auxiliary heating from the back-up heat source usually located in the air handler.||X or Aux – There is no universal color used for this terminal designation but this should be wired directly to the heating relay or the Aux terminal on a terminal strip board in the air handler or package unit if you have a heat pump package unit.|

-Additional thermostat wire color code resources can be found here.
+You will find additional thermostat informational resources can be found here.

 You may also see related links and our most popular links below.